Snjoo/wunderkit-react-native/README.md

 * Change some texts, add components, try different styles
 * Navigation with NavigatorIOS
 * Split the code from index.ios.js to separate files
+* Use Image component and play with component's state

 Check next branches to see more!